1 9 6 7 (UK)

 The Forsyte Saga was also the first drama series from the West to be bought by Russia.

 Kenneth More was joined by such distinguished names as Eric Porter (the aloof Soames), Susan Hampshire (the impetuous Fleur) and Nyree Dawn Porter (the beautiful Irene), but the cast had to rough it on location.
-There was no trailer so they had to change in cars and knock on householder’s doors when they wanted to use the lavatory.
+There was no trailer, so they had to get changed in cars and knock on doors of houses when they wanted to use the lavatory.

 Jolyon ‘Jo’ Forsyte